 Even as the Ars Electronica Festival approaches age 40, the dynamism, creativity and effervescence are stronger than ever!
 In this spirit, festivalgoers can look forward to lots of new wrinkles September 7-11, 2017.
-The art market, a focus on theater and digital media, and the first hackathon in festival history are some of the innovative attractions lined up this year.
+The Ars Electronica Gallery Spaces, a focus on theater and digital media, and the first hackathon in festival history are some of the innovative attractions lined up this year.

 In this interview, Ars Electronica Artistic Director Gerfried Stocker gives us an overview of the festival’s new formats.